 Deadline: April 14th

-Valued at $10,000, the Donald R. Waters Memorial Scholarship is presented annually by the Associated Construction Contractors of New Jersey (ACCNJ) to assist the children and grandchildren of employees who’ve worked 1,000+ hours at member companies.
-Qualified winners will be graduating New Jersey high school seniors accepted for full-time (12 or more credits) undergraduate study at accredited colleges.
-Other options include the Benedict Torcivia, Sr. Memorial and Michael Jensen Memorial Scholarships.
+The Donald R. Waters Memorial Scholarship is valued at $10,000.
+It’s presented annually by the Associated Construction Contractors of New Jersey.
+It assists the children and grandchildren of employees who’ve worked 1,000+ hours at member companies.
+Qualified winners will be graduating New Jersey high school seniors accepted for full-time undergraduate study at accredited colleges.

 Contact